 A unique opportunity to build your understanding of circular design principles, collaborate with industry front-runners, and access HowGood’s Latis platform.

-This phase commences in June 2023 and is focused on learning, collaboration, and the design of future food products, supported by a bespoke Challenge Platform and HowGood’s Latis platform.
-It begins with a five-part webinar series aimed at inspiring and supporting your organisation to design food products for nature to thrive, and at facilitating peer-to-peer engagement.
+This phase commenced in June 2023 and focused on learning, collaboration, and the design of future food products, supported by a bespoke Challenge Platform and HowGood’s Latis platform.
+It began with a five-part webinar series aimed at inspiring and supporting participating organisations to design food products for nature to thrive, and at facilitating peer-to-peer engagement.

 An opportunity to bring products to market with a supportive retail partner.

-This phase begins in January 2024 and is focused on production.
-It provides the opportunity for retail discussions, product pitches, and storytelling.
+This phase provides the opportunity for retail discussions, product pitches, and storytelling.
 A second scoring process, using the same metrics as in the design phase – with an emphasis on capturing additional farm-level information based on the holistic principles of the Global Farm Metric framework – will take place.

 If you’re an SME and are invited into the production phase of the Challenge, you may also be invited to apply for a financial grant to support you on your journey towards making food designed for nature the norm.
 You’ll find out more about this opportunity during the design phase.